deepskies/DeepSZSim/paper/paper.md

 ![Example output angular spectra for the `DeepCMBsim` package for a set of tensor-to-scalar ratios r and lens scaling factors A_lens.\label{fig:cmb}](figures/CMBSpectra_Examples.png)

-The package workflow is demonstrated in \autoref{fig:workflow}.
+The package workflow is demonstrated in Figure \autoref{fig:workflow}.

 We provide an example notebook in `notebooks/simcmb_example.ipynb` which demonstrates the software functionality.